tetherto/wdk-wallet-tron/README.md

 import WalletManagerTron, { WalletAccountTron, WalletAccountReadOnlyTron } from '@wdk/wallet-tron'

-// Use a BIP-39 seed phrase (replace with your own secure phrase) const seedPhrase = 'abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about'
+// Use a BIP-39 seed phrase (replace with your own secure phrase) const seedPhrase = 'test only example nut use this real life secret phrase must random'

 // Create wallet manager with Tron RPC provider const wallet = new WalletManagerTron(seedPhrase, {
-  provider: 'https://api.trongrid.io' // or any other Tron RPC provider })
+  provider: 'https://api.trongrid.io', // or any other Tron RPC provider
+  transferMaxFee: 10000000n // Optional: Maximum fee in sun })

 // Get a full access account